-This Report, like most State of the Environment Reports, uses indicators.
-An indicator is a measurable thing, fact or tool that analyzes something specific to gain an understanding of something general.
-They can help evaluate complex systems.
-For example, CO2 emissions are an indicator of global warming.
-While there are many causes of global warming, scientific research has shown a direct link exists between increasing CO_2 emissions and increasing global average temperatures.
+This report, like most State of the Environment Reports, uses indicators.
+Since the environment is very complex, indicators provide a more practical and economical way to track the state of the environment than if we attempted if we attempted to record every p o s s i b l e variable in the environment.
+For an indicator of environment.
+For example, CO_2 emissions can be an indicator of climate change.
+While there are many causes of climate change, scientific research has shown a direct link exists between increasing CO_2 emissions and increasing global average temperatures.